web-extend/web-extend/docs/guide/browser.md

 When the target is `chrome-mv3`, the built extension can be used in most Chromium-based browsers, such as Chrome, Edge, Brave, Opera, etc.

-To use a specific target, you can set a `-t` or `--target` flag for `web-extend` subcommands.
-Example:
+To use a specific target, you can set the `--target` or `-t` flag for `web-extend` subcommands, for example:

 ```shell
 web-extend rsbuild:dev -t firefox-mv2